inkdropapp/docs-old/src/pages/manual/accessing-the-local-database.md

 All parameters are optional.

 - `rev` (string) – Fetch specific revision of a document.
-Defailts to the latest revision.
+Defaults to the latest revision.
 - `attachments` (boolean) – Include attachment data.
 It should be `true` if you fetch a content of the file document.

 ##### Example